CEL Rule Conditions

 This keeps Light-Rule from leaking third-party crate types through its public model and allows the implementation to change if CEL crate maturity, feature flags, or Java parity requirements change.

-The native evaluator includes operators that may not map one-to-one to the selected CEL runtime.
+Legacy Java yaml-rule native conditions include operators that may not map one-to-one to the selected CEL runtime.
 Examples include:

 • containsIgnoreCase